CompleteCar

-The revival of the Panda name, first as an electric car and now as a hybrid, sees Fiat lean into its heritage for this compact crossover.
-The Grande Panda has already been introduced with a fully electric powertrain and now that offering is expanding with the addition of a hybrid version.
-We travelled to Fiat's home city of Turin to get behind the wheel of the Grand Panda Hybrid to see how it stacks up.
+The revival of the Panda name, first as an electric car and now as a hybrid, sees Fiat lean into its heritage for this hatchback (though some refer to it as a crossover).
+The Grande Panda is available with a fully electric powertrain and or with 'mild-hybrid' power as tested here.

 Pros: Charming design, spacious and practical interior